 Top 10 Tips for Conducting Business in China

+In this week's free top 10 business etiquette tips, Foreign Translations, Inc. gives you a review of proper Chinese business etiquette.
 For those looking to significantly grow their businesses in Chinese markets, understanding the ins and outs of Chinese business etiquette is essential.
 Knowing proper Chinese business etiquette will help you gain new partners and clients abroad, and in turn will boost the overall success of your business.

 - Address colleagues by title and last name